Antis-pck/AIoT-my-ass/README.md

-# AIoT-my-ass
-#Install the data file in the same place as the notebook
-#to test the model, install any picture online and renamed it corn.jpg
+AIoT-my-ass.
+Install the data file in the same place as the notebook.
+To test the model, install any picture online and renamed it corn.jpg.